bradfordcondon/website-deprecated/_posts/2017-01-10-expanding-your-horizons-comes-to-kentucky.md

 &nbsp;

-To learn more, see the [writeup in UKNow](http://uknow.uky.edu/campus-news/uk-host-stem-conference-middle-school-girls-april-29), or, [visit the website.](http://www.expandingyourhorizons.org/conferences/UKLex/)  We&#8217;re still collecting applications for activities- once we have our offerings together we will open registration to participants!
+To learn more, see the [writeup in UKNow](http://uknow.uky.edu/campus-news/uk-host-stem-conference-middle-school-girls-april-29), or, [visit the website.](http://www.expandingyourhorizons.org/conferences/UKLex/)  We're still collecting applications for activities- once we have our offerings together we will open registration to participants!

 &nbsp;